-To help us get back on track I created this fun visual chart:
+To help us stay on track and help the kids understand what comes next, I created this fun visual chart.

 1. Print 4×6 routine cards at the photo lab.
 Laminate for durability.